bishoy2002/IT-1025-Bishoy/Lab3/readme.md

 ### Problems Solved by Virtualization
 Vitualization can reduce electricity use and the cool time for physical servers therefore reducing costs.
 The hypervisor manages the virtualized servers.
 ### Option A: Compare and Contrast Virtualization (delete if selection option B)
+ Cloud is an environment that collects data and hosts services over the internet.
+Virtualization on the other hand is a technology that allows you to create several simulated environments or resources from a single, physical hardware system, and clouds are IT environment that shares resources across a network.

+ A network administrator could move from virtualization by identifying which kind of program is being developed and what its meant to perform.
+The network administrator then could switch it to meet the customers needs.
 ## Python
    Python is a easy to learn programming language that allows programmers to code and create simple or complex programs.
 ### Pseudo-Code Nature of Python